rs-ipfs/rust-ipfs/README.md

 - /config
 - /stats
 - /files (regular and mfs)
-- a few othrer miscellaneous endpoints not enumerated here
+- a few other miscellaneous endpoints not enumerated here

 ## Maintainers